geraldhinson/geraldhinson.github.io/_posts/2025-05-25-BadReviews-Prayers-AndRollerCoasters.md

 She told me her name, then followed with, “Are you familiar with the Datagate project at Southwestern Bell?”

 “Uhm, yes, quite familiar.
-I started that project and lead it.”
+I started that project and still lead it.”

 She then said, “Wow, that is amazing.
 And, Datagate is amazing.
 I am from Austin and am very connected in the technology market there. <b>If you are ever interested in moving to Austin, I can help you find a job very easily.
 I know people who would love to hire you based on your work on Datagate.”</b>